HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “hot water runs through them” in the second sentence.
+I leaned it’s better to say “five types of prayer.”

 ★★★★★